 How do those around you experience you?
-Would they experience you as into the detail, micro managing, or that their interactions with you are considered and thoughtful?
+Would they experience you as into the detail, micromanaging, or that their interactions with you are considered and thoughtful?

-Leaders who are unaware of their capabilities, or distracted or are silent on important matters tend to be perceived as invisible.
+Leaders who are unaware of their capabilities, or are distracted or silent on important matters tend to be perceived as invisible.
 These people are the faceless men and women in our organisations, and they tend to have little Executive Presence.
 They may have considerable political nous, but little Presence in that those around them don’t know what they stand for or what or who is important to them.

-Executive Presence reflects your capacity to balance your technical and professional competence, and includes at least five elements (RACIR): your
+Executive Presence reflects your capacity to balance your technical and professional competence, and includes at least five elements (RACIR):

-Now these elements are invisible and yet each one is influential in creating how you are perceived by others.
+These elements are invisible and yet each one is influential in creating how you are perceived by others.

-Executive Presence reflects your ability to both know and accept your capacities alongside your vision for creating a positive future by being in relationship with both the people and situations you are currently in.
+Executive Presence reflects your ability to both know and accept your capacities alongside your vision for creating a positive future by being in a relationship with both the people and situations you are currently in.

-One effect of strong Executive Presence is to create mutual (two-way) relationships.
+One effect of a strong Executive Presence is to create mutual (two-way) relationships.
 You know when you are with someone with Executive Presence.
 You want to hear from them, and you want to find out more from them.

-Firstly, leaders, develop a greater understanding and appreciation of the needs of those around them, and secondly they see and accept how they are perceived.
-This in itself assists leaders modify their responses.
-Leaders learn to tailor their message and approach to suit the stakeholders, the current situation and the outcome they are seeking.
+Firstly, leaders, develop a greater understanding and appreciation of the needs of those around them.
+Secondly, they see and accept how they are perceived.
+This in itself lets leaders modify their responses.
+Leaders learn to tailor their message and approach to suit the stakeholders, the current situation, and the outcome they are seeking.

 As leaders develop their Presence, what are some of the goals they set themselves?
 Here are a few from a recent programme I led:

-- Make positive first impressions without needing content
+- Make positive first impressions without needing content.

 - Swiftly make myself known in groups.

-- To have strong mutual relationships with peers and staff, across the sector I work in and beyond
+- To have strong mutual relationships with peers and staff, across the sector I work in and beyond.

-- Taking risks when the stakes are high reputationally, when someone pushes back on my view, I chose my response
+- Taking risks when the stakes are high reputationally when someone pushes back on my view – I chose my response.

-- Be approachable, influential and easy to work with
+- Be approachable, influential, and easy to work with.

-- The first impressions people I haven’t met previously are left with is that I come across as attentive, open, authoritative and trustworthy
+- The first impressions people I haven’t met previously, are left with is that I come across as attentive, open, authoritative, and trustworthy.

-How do these sound to you?
 To me, these are inspirational goals.
-Mostly those who set these goals would have no idea how they would achieve them, but they do have a vision and a sense of who they want to be as leaders.
+Mostly those who set these goals would have no idea how they would achieve them, but they do have a vision and a sense of whom they want to be as leaders.

-- I am sought after to lead cross government projects.
+- I am sought after to lead cross-government projects.

-- I hold my ground and my relationships when peers push back and we progress the business at hand together
+- I hold my ground and my relationships when peers push back, and we progress the business at hand together.

-- Peers, bosses and stakeholders seek me out for my views
+- Peers, bosses, and stakeholders seek me out for my views.

 © Diana Jones